andersfischernielsen/RainCheck/README.md

 ## Implementation

 1. **Route Analysis**: Points are calculated along a given route (every ~200-500 meters)
-2. **Weather Sampling**: Precipitation forecasts are fetched for each point from the Yr.no API
+2. **Multi-Source Weather**: Precipitation forecasts are fetched from both Yr.no and Apple WeatherKit APIs
-3. **Searching**: Data is combined to find the worst conditions along the route
+3. **Route Sampling**: Weather data is combined to find the worst conditions along the route
-4. **Actionable Advice**: Clear time-based recommendations in are shown in the menu bar
+4. **Actionable Advice**: Clear time-based recommendations are shown in the menu bar

+### Weather Data Sources

+RainCheck uses a dual-source approach for maximum accuracy:

+- [Yr.no](https://yr.no) (Norwegian Meteorological Institute) - 70% weight
+- Apple WeatherKit - 30% weight

 ## Usage